-This is a must have card for anyone hoping to leverage rewards programs to travel for less, and the welcome bonus is enough for a round-trip flight anywhere in North America.
-Here’s an example how Canadians could redeem their welcome bonus:
+This is a must-have card for anyone hoping to leverage rewards programs to travel for less, and the welcome bonus is enough for a round-trip flight anywhere in North America.
+Here’s an example of how Canadians could redeem their welcome bonus:

 Transfer Membership Rewards Points to Aeroplan at 1:1 ratio and redeem for an economy flight anywhere in North America (excluding Hawaii for Aeroplan).
 In this example, I will show direct flights from Vancouver to Chicago.

 The total cost of the flight in 25,000 Aeroplan points and $63.31 in taxes and fees.

 The same flights would cost $774 if booked without points.

 In this example, redeeming Aeroplan represents good value, netting roughly 2.84 cents per point.